The most powerful AI tool any executive can develop is their own judgement

 Drawing on my experience negotiating with tech developers, leaders must arbitrate conversations between technical teams and business stakeholders, ensuring AI initiatives remain both strategically aligned and technically feasible.
 This is perhaps one of the most underestimated skills in AI leadership.

-Technical teams often focus on what's possible, whilst business stakeholders focus on what's desirable.
-The executive's role is to find the intersection—what's both possible and valuable—and communicate that vision clearly to all parties involved.
+Technical teams often focus on what's possible and pushing further and further the boundaries of possible, whilst business stakeholders focus on what's desirable.
+The key question is: what's both possible AND valuable?
+Leaders must communicate that vision clearly to all parties involved.

 This is the ultimate responsibility of every leader: building sustainable, trustworthy AI systems that create long-term value whilst proactively managing risks and compliance requirements.
 In my advisory work, I consistently emphasise that ethical considerations aren't afterthoughts.
 Instead, they are foundational to successful AI implementation.